-Initial Exchange Offerings (IEOs) are the latest model of raising funds for crypto projects.
+Initial Exchange Offerings (IEOs) are the latest model of raising funds for blockchain-related projects.

 Over the years, blockchain projects were able to raise funds through a method called Initial Coin Offering (ICO).
 The first success ICO or token sale (as it is sometimes called) in the crypto industry was held in 2013 by a project dubbed Mastercoin, a second generation protocol built on the bitcoin blockchain.